ssdh233/light-pop-ex-for-beatoraja/README.md

 # Light Pop EX-B

 [Light Pop EX](https://mistyblue.info/lpex.html)'s beatoraja version.
-Currently only wide(16:9) ver is available.
+Both wide(16:9) and standard(4:3) are available, and the standard(4:3) ver has relatively better resolution, so I would recommend to set beatoraja running on 1280x960 to use the standard ver.

 Changes from Light Pop EX:
 * [x] gauge display fix